Vestigial Order Melting of a Chiral Atomic Superfluid in a Double-Valley Optical Lattice: Introduction

-\paragraph*{Introduction.---} The study of multi-orbital superfluidity has been devoted much effort in cold atoms and solid state materials~\cite{Li_2016,Dutta_2015,2011_Stewart_RMP,tokura2000orbital}, where the interplay of pairing channels can give rise to vestigial orders~\cite{2014_Nie_PNAS,Li2014_2,RevModPhys.87.457,annurev:/content/journals/10.1146/annurev-conmatphys-031218-013200,annurev:/content/journals/10.1146/annurev-conmatphys-031119-050711} and a rich landscape of quantum many-body phases~\cite{2013_Thomale_Review,Li_2016,PhysRevA.96.063828,PhysRevLett.126.035301,Wang2021,Kiefer2023}.
+The interplay of multiple symmetry-breaking channels is of broad interest across many-body systems, from soft matter \cite{Hobbs2025,PhysRevX.6.041025} and chemical self-assembly \cite{doi:10.1126/science.aaz7949,Horiuchi2023} to correlated quantum materials \cite{Wang2023,annurev:/content/journals/10.1146/annurev-conmatphys-031218-013200,Cho2020}.
+Multi-orbital superfluidity provides a particularly natural setting for intertwined symmetry breaking in both cold-atom and solid-state platforms~\cite{Li_2016,Dutta_2015,2011_Stewart_RMP,tokura2000orbital}.
+Here, multiorbital degrees of freedom render the parent order intrinsically multicomponent, allowing the interplay of multiple pairing channels to stabilize vestigial phases~\cite{2014_Nie_PNAS,Li2014_2,RevModPhys.87.457,annurev:/content/journals/10.1146/annurev-conmatphys-031218-013200,annurev:/content/journals/10.1146/annurev-conmatphys-031119-050711} characterized by a composite order parameter and partial symmetry breaking \cite{RevModPhys.87.457}, such as U(1) $\times$ U(1) $\rightarrow$ U(1) or U(1) $\times$ $\mathbb{Z}_2 \rightarrow \mathbb{Z}_2$ \cite{PhysRevB.107.104514,maccari2025revisitingvestigialordernematic}.
+This, in turn, give rise to a rich landscape of quantum many-body phases~\cite{2013_Thomale_Review,Li_2016,PhysRevLett.126.035301,Wang2021,Kiefer2023}.
 In high-T$_{\rm c}$ superconductors such as cuprates, pnictides, and nickelates, the emergence of complex phases is widely attributed to multi-orbital effects~\cite{2000_Tsuei_RMP,2011_Stewart_RMP,2020_Lechermann_PRX}.
 The competition and coexistence of multi-orbital correlations play an important role in the formation of superfluid phases with vestigial symmetry breaking, underpinning a variety of exotic quantum phases and phase transitions.
-A vestigial order melting scenario has been proposed as a consequence of quantum and thermal fluctuations in multi-orbital systems~\cite{Li2014_2,2014_Nie_PNAS,Li_2016}.
+A vestigial order melting scenario, has been proposed as a consequence of quantum and thermal fluctuations in multi-orbital systems~\cite{Li2014_2,2014_Nie_PNAS,Li_2016}.

 In ultracold atomic gases, the controllable hybridization of $s$- and $p$-orbitals has enabled the realization of unconventional superfluid phases, including Potts-nematic phases that break discrete lattice rotational symmetries~\cite{PhysRevLett.126.035301} and chiral states that break time-reversal symmetry~\cite{Wirth2011,2013_Chin_NatPhys,Khamehchi2016,Wang2021}.
 These systems often exhibit coexistence of orbital and superfluid orders in the quantum ground states, as stabilized by interaction effects.
 Optical lattice platforms offer versatile control over orbital superpositions and interaction parameters, making them ideal for simulating multi-orbital physics \cite{PhysRevLett.99.200405,PhysRevLett.129.053201}.
 While quantum phase transitions have been widely investigated in this context~\cite{Li_2016,PhysRevLett.113.155303,doi:10.1126/science.aaf9657,PhysRevLett.131.226001,Soltan-Panahi2012}, thermal phase transitions in multi-orbital superfluids remain largely unexplored, and the intricate vestigial order melting phenomena driven by thermal fluctuations have yet to be observed experimentally.